 In case you are wondering about the magic behind the LCD projector, how the white light generated by the lamp turns your favorite movie into a series of images, then you are in for a ride!

 The LCD projector works by using high-intensity light beams from a lamp that move through numerous shifting pixels.
 The flowing white light hits a reflection.

 The first reflector is made to reflect only red light while other colors in the white light pass through it.
 In the same process, the second and third reflectors reflect green and blue respectively.

 The projector always reflects light at a 45-degree angle, therefore, there are some reflectors often called the “front silvered” that help to keep this in check.

 The reflective surface is kept in front, unlike other mirrors whereby the reflective surface is at the back.
 Once, the projector can eliminate the bend created by the three primary colors using the front silvered, it is then focused.

 It is commonly seen that light scatters especially when treated as a wave, however, the projector needs to focus the light in only one particular direction, therefore, it has a polarizer and 3 focusing lenses that can set the wavy light straight.
 The three focusing lenses also as a filter that helps the projector to give only the color it wants.

-To the most anticipated stage, which is the imaging stage, the three primary colours (Red, Green, and Blue) produced are combined in various amounts to giving any colour in the light spectrum within the colour wheel and LCD projectors are capable of producing over 15 million colour combination.
+To the most anticipated stage, which is the imaging stage, the three primary colors (Red, Green, and Blue) produced are combined in various amounts to giving any color in the light spectrum within the color wheel and LCD projectors are capable of producing over 15 million color combination.

 This is made possible with the help of liquid crystal display technology.
 In its basic form, the liquid crystal display has lots of slats.
 Think of it like when the projector needs more red color, the liquid crystal display just opens those slats on the red.